linode/docs/docs/databases/set-up-a-cassandra-node-cluster-on-ubuntu-and-centos.md

 3. Most of the commands in this guide require root privileges in order to execute.
 You may work through the guide as-is if you can run the commands under the root account in your system.
 Alternatively, an elevated user account with sudo privileges can be used as long as each command is prefixed with `sudo`.

-## Initial Node Preparation

-### Prepare the Cassandra Nodes For Clustering
+## Prepare the Cassandra Nodes for Clustering

 The instructions here must be executed on each Cassandra node to be clustered.
 Apply the exact same configuration to each node, unless otherwise indicated.

-1. Clear the default data from the Cassandra system table in order to import the new values set in the *cassandra.yaml* config file:
+1. Clear the default data from the Cassandra system table in order to import the new values set in the `cassandra.yaml` config file:

 		systemctl stop cassandra
 		rm -rf /var/lib/cassandra/data/system/*